All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Critical Dosing Instructions

 Oral semaglutide must be taken on an empty stomach with no more than 4 ounces (120 mL) of plain water.
 You must then wait at least 30 minutes before eating, drinking anything else, or taking other oral medications.
-This timing requirement is essential for absorption.
+This timing requirement is important for absorption.
 Food, coffee, or large amounts of water will significantly reduce how much medication gets absorbed.

 Cost Without Insurance